DiamondBr3aker/Parse/README.md

 Navigate back to parse.html and click the "Go Live" button in the bottom-right corner, your Parse should run

-Open Command Prompt and install the following dependencies:
+Copy the path to where the main folder is located

+Type cd + copied Path and hit enter

+Install the following dependencies by typing the following install commands:

 ```
 pip install Flask